SUHackathon/data-science-challenge/README.md

 From previous events we'd like to offer you the following tips:

-* You'll have 7 minutes to pitch your solution to the judges, in that time it is your responsibility to give them enough info as per the above criteria to evaluate your solution.
+* You'll have 7 minutes to pitch your solution to the judges.
+Use the time wisely and ensure that you provide sufficient information to enable the judges to evaluate the solution based on the criteria.

 * The judges will have 3 minutes to ask you clarifying questions, be brief and to the point in your answers.

 * Don't just focus on a pure machine learning approach.
-Think though the business value that you will generate by unlocking insights from data, and whether or not that will ultimately improve a business.
+Think through the business value that you will generate by unlocking insights from data, and whether or not that will ultimately improve a business.

 * Don't wait until the weekend before working through the data, and don't code until the last minute.
 Rather reduce your scope to make time to practice your presentation.